chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

 </div>

+## Final Match Rate Calculation
+With the refined denominator, we can now calculate the true match rate for domestic schools:

 ```python
 print(f"The match rate with standardizing strings and a jaro-winkler threshold of .975 is {merged_3['match'].sum() / highest_possible_match * 100:.2f}%")